-2 dead in blast at Okla. oil rig
+2 dead in explosion, fire at Oklahoma oil rig

 Coalgate, Okla. — An explosion and fire early Friday morning killed two people and critically injured two others at an oil rig in southeastern Oklahoma.